 Let's cut to the chase here, we do not currently know the release date for The Elder Scrolls 6.
 Not only that, but we are likely a few years out at least, before you'll be able to get your hands on the game.
 The Elder Scrolls 6 was announced in a brief teaser trailer during E3 2018 and no release date was mentioned.
 Since then, the only thing we've heard is that it will follow Starfield, Bethesda's space-faring RPG.

 Starfield isn't due to be released until 2023, though that's always subject to change.
 This means that we likely won't see The Elder Scrolls 6 for quite some time yet.

 Watch the trailer for Elder Scrolls 6

-There has only been one clip released for The Elder Scrolls 6 so far, a small teaser trailer shown during E3 2018.
+As of 2022, there has only been one clip released for The Elder Scrolls 6 so far, a small teaser trailer shown during E3 2018.
 You can watch the video below.

 As you can see, this teaser is about as bare-bones as it gets.
 There's a sweeping camera shot over what is, presumably, the setting for Elder Scrolls 6.
 There's a logo, which certainly fits with the other games in the series, but in terms of clues as to what the game will entail—nada.

 When you compare the teaser trailer for TES 6 to other pre-release games it certainly looked as though TES 6 was pretty early in development.
 Even the trailer for Starfield featured some insight into the technology that players would experience, so this backs up that we won't be playing the Skyrim successor anytime soon.

 Has any gameplay been released?